roboticslab-uc3m/jr3-mbed-firmware-uart/README.md

 ### Design Considerations

-This protocol design was inspired by the CAN protocol from Bartosz Piotr Lukawski.
+This protocol design was inspired by the [CAN protocol implementation](https://github.com/roboticslab-uc3m/jr3-mbed-firmware-can) from Bartosz Piotr Lukawski.
 Unlike CAN, which divides force and moment data into two separate commands due to byte limitations, BufferedSerial has 14 bytes available, allowing both force and moment data to be sent in a single message.
 This design simplifies communication and ensures coherence between force and moment readings.

 The frame counter is retained from the CAN protocol and helps ensure consistency in force and moment readings.
 While not strictly necessary in BufferedSerial due to the larger byte capacity, the frame counter can still be useful for verifying communication integrity and performance analysis.